protam113/frontend_portal/README.md

 ## 🧩 Project Structure

-To explore the folder layout and file purposes, check [`tree.md`](./tree.md) located in the root directory.
+> To explore the folder layout and file purposes, check [`tree.md`](./tree.md) located in the root directory.

+---

+## 🔗 API Flow

+> To understand how the frontend communicates with the backend — including request patterns, response structures, and data flow — check [`api_flow.md`](./api_flow.md) in the root directory.

+---

+## 🔐 Auth Flow

+> To understand how the frontend handles authentication and user session flow — including login, logout, and authorization checks — see [`auth.md`](./auth.md) in the root directory.

 ---